Topics:

 We will work with Stats Canada data to test a simple theory of how well distributed hospital locations are in regards to preconceived medical notions.
 We are going to assume that we have done our background research (lit review) and we are going to build a model based on population descriptors expressed spatially.
 We are going to look at the distribution of people within parcels of B.C.
 We then will look at the distribution of hospitals in these areas.

-Arrange your layer manager (theme manager) so that both layers are visible.
+- Arrange the layers so that both layers are visible.

-Check out the illustrated glossary to find a description of this census layer (see Question 2 below) at Stats Can illustrated glossary > Dissemination Area > Dissemination Area (in the Dictionary, Census of Population, 2016).
+Check out the illustrated glossary to find a description of this census layer at Stats Can illustrated glossary > Dissemination Area > Dissemination Area (in the Dictionary, Census of Population, 2016).
 We reviewed these small area stats can boundaries in last weeks’ lecture, and we will review these more in our next lecture.

 Question 1 (1 mark): What is DA an acronym for (0.25 marks)?
 What parts are combined to record a DA as a geographic code (0.25 marks)?
 Provide an example code for a DA in Prince George (0.5 marks).
 Dissemination area: Detailed definition